Humor at work: Your guide to laughs without the gaffes

 It’s risky to make a joke at someone else’s expense, but it’s unforgivable to target someone who can’t defend themselves.
 People may laugh, but that doesn’t mean they’re having a good time.

-“Punching down” is a term meaning to make fun of something that results from circumstance or bad luck.
-Making fun of a someone’s beat up car, for example, is punching down.
+“Punching down” means making fun of something that results from circumstance or bad luck.
+For example, making fun of someone’s beat-up car is punching down.
 If they could afford a better car, they’d probably buy one.

 The same is true of a person’s appearance.
 Taking shots at somebody’s ugly haircut is more likely to embarrass them than to endear them.
 A bad sunburn may be impossible to ignore, but it’s better to let that person bring it up than to potentially embarrass them.